MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 In the diagram above the red blocks are allocated memory, the green blocks unallocated memory and the orange blocks are a region of memory that is not available to the allocator.

-Naturally there are downsides to this kind of allocations strategy.
+Naturally, there are downsides to this kind of allocations strategy.
 Every allocation requires some metadata which means that there will always be more memory used than requested.
 As well with that each memory block being a fixed sizes means that while there will never be any internal fragmentation two other problems can occur:
 1. A memory request smaller than the block size can be requested which will lead to internal fragmentation.
 2. The amount of memory requested may be larger than the block size in which case the memory allocation will fail or will be deferred to the backing allocator.
 The final issue with this memory allocation strategy is that since it makes use of a linked list it naturally has poor cache locality which will be exasperated if a new buffer needs to be allocated @hennessy2011computer.